Deploy Secure App Connector V2 on Docker for TCP Applications

 NOTE: Exclude the config file name from this path. -

-Docker provides a default name for the container if you don’t include the
+Docker provides a random ID on the UI if you don’t include the

 --hostname